What Is a Comet? All About The Cosmic “Dirty Snowballs”

 How many comets are there?

-As of September 2024, there are around 4,000 comets discovered.
+As of March 2026, there are 4,055 comets discovered.
 Nevertheless, this is only a tiny portion of the overall potential comet population, as the reservoir of comet-like bodies in the outer Solar System (within the Oort cloud) is estimated to contain around one trillion comets.

 When is the next bright comet?